-2. Whether you can convince them with your interview answers.
-The interviewers will ask you some behavioral questions, trying to understand your behavior and attitude to various work-related situations.
+2. Whether you can convince the hiring managers with your interview answers.
+The interviewers will ask you some behavioral questions, trying to understand your behavior in various work-related situations.

 This job is repetitive.
 What would motivate you to do it well every day?

 You can also stress that you enjoy a good feeling from a well-done job, and that you like to belong somewhere–to a motivated and hard-working team of people.

 Tell us that all of this motivates you to try your best in work, every single day.

 - To be honest with you, I prefer routine jobs.
 To try to do my duties a bit better every day motivates me, and I enjoy the process of improving the way I do my job.
 Friendly working environment matters to me as well, and I really like the environment in your cafeteria, and the vibe of the place.

 - If I see that customers are satisfied with my work, if I see that they enjoy their time in a bar, it makes me proud, and it motivates me to continue working hard.
 It gives me the feeling of having purpose, and I really enjoy this feeling.
 The fact that the job is repetitive does not matter to me at all.

 What would you do if you were late for a shift?

 Hint: Stress that you are rarely late, understanding the problems your absence would bring to your colleagues.
 And tell us that if it happened, you would notify the shift manager as soon as you knew the delay, and would apologize to your colleagues upon your arrival to work.
 Your attitude is the most important thing for the interviewers.
 Try to show the right one.